shanks2999/GRPC_OVER_REST/README.md

    ![Snapshot for GRPC Call](jars/GRPC_OVER_REST.PNG)

+- In the query shown the variable varA and varB can take any integer value.
+The function mul can be replaced by either add, div,mul or sub (basic arithematic operations).

 - The compiled jar is within '/jars' folder.
 The same is being run in the 'FIG-1' which exposes 2 ports:

     - Port 8980 for GRPC calls over HTTP2 which cannot be opened via "GET" in browser.
 This is done in 'FIG-3' via running GRPC client to communicate and get the result of all 4 operations.